vovanukas/CodingTutor/content/courses/roblox.md

 ---
 title: Roblox
 author: "Length - 16 hours :: Ages - 10 to 17"
 description: Join our Roblox game development course and learn how to use the LUA programming language to create your own games.
-This course provides students with the tools to design and model their own 3D locations and objects.
-Along the way, students will learn about variables, conditional expressions, loops, functions, and arrays, providing them with the necessary programming skills to take their game design to the next level.
 ---

 {{<columns widths="50%" align="center">}}